IBD Is Time Consuming and It Sucks

 This is why I advocate

-So if you wonder why I fight like hell, defend my community & build alliances with some amazing, courageous people?
-I'll raise funds & awareness until there is nothing left in my heart to give.
-I’ll run until my guts fall out when I have the ability too.
+So if you wonder why I fight like hell, defend my community, and build alliances with some amazing, courageous people?
+I'll raise funds and awareness until there is nothing left in my heart to give.
+I'll run until my guts fall out when I have the ability too.

 I'll advocate until there is nothing left to defend.
 I'll help this community for as long as I possibly can.
 I'll fight until I'm no longer able to.
 For you, for myself, for our future generations, for the pediatric patients, who we wish we could take the pain away from and deal with it ourselves.

 How open are you about being diagnosed with IBD?